Disc brakes for more safety in road traffic

 There are two main types of disc brakes in the automotive sector: the handbrake and the fixed caliper brake.
 The biggest difference between these two braking systems is as follows:

-In a fixed caliper brake caliper is immobile and usually has several brake pistons on both sides of the brake disc.
+- In a fixed caliper brake, the brake caliper is immovable and usually has several brake pistons on both sides of the brake disc.

-In a fist caliper branke the caliper is displaced.
-The fist caliper brake has a caliper and a brake carrier, as well as a large brake piston.
+- In a fist-caliper brake, on the other hand, the brake caliper is movable.
+This brake has a floating caliper and a brake carrier as well as a large brake piston.

-In automobiles usually the fist caliper brake is used.
-In motorsport, such as in Formula 1 and in vehicles, in which a greater braking power must be achieved, usually the fixed caliper brake is usually used.
+In automobiles, the fist-caliper brake is usually used.
+In motor sports, for example in Formula 1 and for vehicles where a greater braking power must be achieved, the fixed caliper brake is usually used.
 As an alternative to the disc brake, the drum brake is also used in motor vehicles.